-Each participating students will give two oral presentations during the semester.
-Topics are to be chosen from a list compiled by the instructor, based on the vocabulary and themes from the textbook material.
+Each participating student will give two/three duo oral presentations during the semester.
+Topics are to be chosen from a list connected to the chapters of 'Discovering the Dutch', compiled by the instructor, based on the vocabulary and themes from the textbook material.
 Alternative topics need approval of the instructor.
-Further details and instructions will be provided in class.